 Engineering Career Services provides a variety of resources for engineering students to help along the way.
 Premed career advising services are designed to be utilized in conjunction with departmental academic advising.

-To meet with an ECS Premed Career Advisor, schedule your appointment on I-Link.
+To meet with an ECS Premed Career Advisor, schedule your appointment on Handshake @ Illinois.

-An ECS premed career adviser can provide information on:
+An ECS premed career advisor can provide information on:

 - Professional school admissions tests (MCAT)